NikitaDouglas/MyPortfolio/Week1.md

 - EVIDENCE: Explain the concepts I have researched to someone else to see if I understand them well enough to explain in a simple logical way.

 #### Friday 23rd August
-- GOAL:
+- GOAL: Improve my application of TDD, especially my ability to write a test that actually tests the output I want.
-- PLAN:
+- PLAN: Continue working on the Birthdays exercise following the feedback from our Peer Group session this morning.
-- EVIDENCE:
+- EVIDENCE: Share my repo with someone and ask for feedback.

 ## Reflection